-Israeli fast-moving consumer goods (FMCG) sales reached \$12.17 billion in 2018, \$9.1 billion were from food products.
-Over 60 percent of the sales of the total retail market are from supermarket chains.
+Israeli fast-moving consumer goods (FMCG) sales reached \$13.3 billion in 2019, \$9.57 billion were from food products.
+In 2019, over 65 percent of the sales of the total retail market are from supermarket chains.
+However, due to the COVID-19 pandemic, this trend may change for 2020.
+With movement restrictions and the fear of being infected from others, consumers are being driven to shop in more expensive neighborhood stores rather than at discount supermarkets.

 The food retail market is made up of supermarket chains, as well as urban convenience stores and gas stations, neighborhood grocery stores, and wet markets.
-Large supermarket facilities are located in the outskirts of the large cities near major thoroughfares, while smaller neighborhood supermarkets are located in urban centers.
+Large supermarket facilities are located in the outskirts of the large cities near major thoroughfares, while smaller neighborhood supermarkets are located in urban centers

-There are three top leading supermarket retailers, which account for over 56 percent of the market.
-The leading retail supermarkets in Israel are: Shufersal, Yenot Bitan and Rami Levi.
+In 2019, the top three leading supermarket retailers accounted for over half of the market.
+The leading retail supermarkets in Israel are: Shufersal, Rami Levi and Yenot Bitan.
+Though, in 2019, Yenot Bitan, encountered financial problems and sold branches to Yochananof , Victory and Freshmarket.
 Israel's largest retail producer and seller of non-kosher products is Tiv Ta'am.

-Quick Facts CY 2018
+Quick Facts CY 2019

-Imports of Consumer-Oriented Agriculture (\$million)
+Imports of Consumer-Oriented Agriculture (\$million) \$3,118